airflow-helm/charts/charts/airflow/README.md

 ## Docs (Database) - External Database

-> ⚠️ WARNING
->
-> the embedded PostgreSQL is NOT SUITABLE for production, you should configure one of the following external databases
+> 🛑️️ the embedded PostgreSQL is NOT SUITABLE for production, you should configure one of the following external databases

 ### Option 1 - Postgres